DexH2R: Task-oriented Dexterous Manipulation from Human to Robots

 \subsection{Primitive Actions: Kinematic Retargeting}

-To facilitate policy training and minimize redundant exploration, we initialize the policy using retargeting solutions.
-The retargeting process maps human hand motions to the robot’s hand joints based on human demonstrations.
-However, due to differences in size and shape between the human and robot hands, direct keypoint mapping~\cite{qin2023anyteleop, shaw2023leap} may result in infeasible robotic motions.
-To address this, we apply a scaling factor $\alpha$ to the human manipulation trajectory to approximate the size of the robot hand.
-Subsequently, we solve a non-linear optimization problem to minimize the topological discrepancies between human and robot hand keypoints.
-The optimization problem is formulated as follows:
+To facilitate policy training and minimize redundant exploration, we initialize the policy with retargeting solutions.
+The retargeting process maps human hand motions to robot’s hand joints based on human demonstrations.
+However, due to different sizes and shapes of human and robot hands, direct keypoint mapping~\cite{qin2023anyteleop, shaw2023leap} can result in infeasible robotic motions.
+To address this, we exert a scaling factor $\alpha$ to human manipulation trajectory to approximate the size of robot hand.
+This scaling factor is computed based on the ratio between fingertip span of the robot and that of the human, ensuring approximate spatial alignment between corresponding keypoints.
+Subsequently, we formulate a non-linear optimization problem to minimize the topological discrepancies between the keypoints of human and robot hands as follows:

-Here, $\boldsymbol{q}_t$ represents the robot's joint position at time step $t$, and $\boldsymbol{h}_t^k$ and $\boldsymbol{o}_t$ are the positions of the $k$-th human hand keypoint and the object, respectively.
-The function $f_k(\boldsymbol{q}_t)$ computes the position of the $k$-th robot hand keypoint through forward kinematics.
-The parameter $N$ denotes the number of keypoints, and $\boldsymbol{d}$ is the threshold for joint position differences between consecutive frames.
-The parameters $N$, $\boldsymbol{d}$, and $\alpha$ can be adjusted to accommodate different robot embodiments and task-specific requirements without altering the optimization framework.
-Additionally, the scaling factor $\alpha$ reflects the fact that objects manipulated by dexterous robotic hands are generally larger than those typically handled by human hands, enabling better alignment between human demonstrations and robot actions.
-After solving the optimization, we define primitive action as $\boldsymbol{a}_t^p = \boldsymbol{q}_t-\boldsymbol{q}_{t-1}$ to represent the delta joint angles, which are used along with the residual actions.